Dictionary-based LRA#

 Note: the publication in the Frontiers journal was in a special issue with editors that I know and trust, with the intention to start a new journal dedicated to tensors.
 The review process was comparable to that of a medium-level publication venue.
 I would not repeat the experiment, and the editors have since stopped collaboration with Frontiers.

 Factors contain smooth components, say the first factor matrix \(A\).
-A simple way to account for smoothness in a decomposition is to fix a set of smooth splines stored as columns of a dictionary matrix \(D\), and assume that each component writes as the sum of a few splines.
-Then each column of factor \(A\) writes as a sparse combination of columns of the splines dictionary, \(A=DX\) with \(\|X[:,i]\|_0\leq k\) for each atom \(i\), where the integer \(k\) is the number of smooth splines that can add up to build each component.
-[TODO illustration?]
+A simple way to account for smoothness in a decomposition is to fix a set of smooth splines stored as columns of a dictionary matrix \(D\), and assume that each component writes as a parsimonious sum of these splines.
+Each column of factor \(A\) then writes \(A=DX\) with \(\|X[:,i]\|_0\leq k\) for each atom \(i\), where the integer \(k\) is the number of smooth splines that can add up to build each component.

 The components are contained in a large dictionary \(D\), but it is not known which column of \(D\in\mathbb{R}^{m\times d}\) must be picked exactly.
 This can be challenging, in particular when the number of atoms \(d\) is much larger than the decomposition rank \(r\).
-Again in the case of factor matrix \(A\), this translates into a relationship \(A[:,i]=D[:,\sigma_i]\) for all column index \(i\), where \(sigma\) is an injection of \([1,d]\) into \([1,r]\).
+Again in the case of factor matrix \(A\), this translates into a relationship \(A[:,i]=D[:,\sigma_i]\) for all column index \(i\), where \(\sigma\) is an injection of \([1,d]\) into \([1,r]\).
 Equivalently, one may write \(A=DX\) with \(\|X[:,i]\|_0=1\) for all atoms \(i\) and \(X\in\{0,1\}^{m\times d}\).
 This may happen in applications such as spectral unmixing, where the components in the spectral mode represent reflectance spectra that are typically known, whereas the components present in the data may be unknown.
-The decomposition problem is to unmix the sources and identify their components using their spectral signatures.
+The decomposition problem is to unmix the sources and identify their components using the known spectral signatures stored in the dictionary.

 The special case of 1-sparse DLRA when \(k=1\) [Cohen and Gillis, 2018]

 The subproblem of estimating factor matrix \(X\) with fixed \(B\) [Cohen, 2022], and its usage in solving the DLRA problem with alternating optimization.
-A third contribution [Cohen and Gillis, 2018] has also been proposed in the context of spectral unmixing under the pure pixels assumption.